Luxury in Fashion: Meaning and Evolution

 Let's go into detail.

-Luxury in the fashion industry: the objective criteria
+Luxury in the fashion industry: objective criteria

 Beyond any subjective interpretation, there are objective criteria that define the meaning of luxury in the fashion ecosystem.